cockroachdb/docs/v20.1/upgrade-cockroach-version.md

 If you disabled auto-finalization in [step 3](#step-3-decide-how-the-upgrade-will-be-finalized), monitor the stability and performance of your cluster for as long as you require to feel comfortable with the upgrade (generally at least a day).
 If during this time you decide to roll back the upgrade, repeat the rolling restart procedure with the old binary.

-Once you are satisfied with the new version, re-enable auto-finalization:
+Once you are satisfied with the new version:

 1. Start the [`cockroach sql`](cockroach-sql.html) shell against any node in the cluster.

 2. Re-enable auto-finalization:

     {% include copy-clipboard.html %}